Search for answers or browse our knowledge base.

 Password Expiration Policy

 Use this setting to ensure users set new passwords frequently.
-To set a password expiration policy, first, choose the magnitude from the drop then menu, then enter the value.
+To set a password expiration policy, first, choose the magnitude from the drop-down menu and then enter the desired value.

 Disallow old passwords on reset